 Have you ever wanted to take your mouse sensitivity from one game and bring it to another?
-If so, I made a tool to help do exactly that (and more).
+We have a web-based sensitivity converter tool on the aim trainer's official website, but if the game that you're looking for isn't in that list then I also made a tool that you can use to convert between most any set of 3D games.
 Download the latest version here! (direct link to 1.5)

 For video tutorials on how to use it:

 - Struth shows how to use it for Fortnite specifically.

 - True Gent shows some generic use cases with Apex and COD.

 - I also have a few videos showing earlier stages of the app.
 (1, 2)